-Doctoral students admitted Fall 2011 or later, or who are funded by a covered NSF or NIH project, must successfully complete either PHIL 6000 or one of the in-house training approaches listed below.
+Doctoral students, including those who are funded by a covered NSF or NIH project, must successfully complete either PHIL 6000, or an in-house RCR course for doctoral students listed below.
 Master's students are permitted to enroll in PHIL 6000, but they must obtain permission from the relevant graduate program in order to take its RCR course for doctoral students.

-As of October 24, 2016, the following programs have an approved in-house RCR training approach for their doctoral students (taking one of these approaches replaces the need to take PHIL 6000):
+The following programs have an approved in-house RCR course for their doctoral students (these courses replace the need to take PHIL 6000):

 - Biomedical Engineering – BMED 7004: Teaching & Research Practicum I (effective Fall 2015)